 The fourth (free) level was involved with French Film artist Sylvie Blocher's exebition 'What is Missing?' ; studies of individuals and groups in societies.

 This floor was set up with screens presenting her film pieces separately in rooms or spaces.
 I felt her pieces touched heavily on human expressions of identity, migration, wealth, poverty and privilege, all of which were confronting to an extent, but also luring, and comfortable.
-One piece called
+One piece called 'Living Pictures / Extase' was very confronting, as to achieve this piece she gave the captured individuals a space of relaxation and pleasure and could utilize

 their bodies without limits.
-Sexual expression and references are captured in this film, however the frightening realism is very effec
+Sexual expression and references are captured in this film, however the frightening realism is very effective in presenting authentic reactions to the above themes.

-'The Lure of Paris' featuring Stephen Bush was a monologue piece timed specifically to enable certain points to be comprehended correctly.
+Another of her pieces 'The Lure of Paris' featuring Stephen Bush was a monologue piece timed specifically to enable certain points to be comprehended correctly.
 Stephen talked about the art of seduction, its benefits and disadvantages in a life of work and relationships.
 The timing enhanced therapeutic effect of the piece, which allows me to capture what he was saying with meaning and understanding.

-'Auslin Tour' on Saturdays at 11 am - 12 noon.
+The Gallery currently has weekly floor talks and performances, like the 'Auslin Tour' on Saturdays at 11 am - 12 noon.
 This tour involves an Auslin-interpreted tour of 'Take Your Time' by Olfer Eliasson, talking about key themes and practice.
 (Free for speech impaired)

 There are also Colour Theory tours, and Artist talks running through out Autumn which are highly recommended!

-There are a number of Special events being held at the moment like
+There are a number of Special events being held at the moment like 'Vicious Threads'

 for people to experience hands on fabric, stitch, and sculpturing for under $15.00 but you must book!